 15 Jun Study: Yoga During Pregnancy: Effects on Maternal Comfort, Labor Pain and Birth Outcomes.

-I am a bit of a self- proclaimed geek!
+I am a bit of a self proclaimed geek!
 I love to examine studies and findings that are related to childbirth education and prenatal yoga.
 I spend countless hours reading Medscape, childbirth blogs, and Midwifery Today.
-A few years ago the Journal of Perinatal Education published a study from the Department of Obstetric Gynecological Nursing and Midwifery out at the of Prince of Songkla University titled “Yoga during pregnancy: effects on maternal comfort, labor pain and birth outcomes.”
-I have seen first hand how the tremendous benefits of yoga aided my own births, the prenatal yoga students and doula clients during their labor and delivery.
-You can only imagine how delighted I was to see my own experiences it substantiated and supported by science.
+A few years ago the Journal of Perinatal Education published a study from the Department of Obstetric Gynecological Nursing and Midwifery out of the Prince of Songkla University titled “Yoga During Pregnancy: Effects on Maternal Comfort, Labor Pain and Birth Outcomes.”
+I have seen first hand how the tremendous benefits of yoga aided my own births, prenatal yoga students, and doula clients during their labor and delivery.
+You can only imagine how delighted I was to see my own experiences substantiated and supported by science.

-The study followed two groups of women: one that did not practice yoga and one that attended a series of six 1-hour yoga classes every two weeks in the final trimester.
-In brief, the study provides evidence that regular yoga practice in the last 10 to -12 weeks of pregnancy improves maternal comfort in labor and may facilitate labor progress.
-The “yoga” group experienced an approximately a two-and-a-half 2 ½ hours shorter first stage of labor then the “non-yoga” control group.
+The study followed two groups of pregnant people: one that did not practice yoga and one that attended a series of six 1-hour yoga classes every two weeks in the final trimester.
+In brief, the study provides evidence that regular yoga practice in the last 10 to 12 weeks of pregnancy improves maternal comfort in labor and may facilitate labor progress.
+The “yoga” group experienced approximately two-and-a-half hours shorter first stage of labor than the “non-yoga” control group.
 So what is it about yoga that was helping these laboring moms?
 The researchers have three theories.

 First, yoga involves synchronization of breathing awareness and muscle relaxation, which decreases tension and the perception of pain.

 Yoga can certainly offer the practitioner both physical and emotional challenges.
-From personal experience, I have often found solace by using my breath to get through certain yoga poses.
-By focusing on the exhalation of the breath, I was able to relax my muscles (and my mind!) and soften into the yoga pose, which allowed me to surrender to the natural tightness my body was feeling.
+From personal experience, I often find solace by using my breath to get through certain yoga poses.
+By focusing on the exhalation of breath, I’m able to relax my muscles (and my mind!) and soften into the yoga pose, which allows me to surrender to the natural tightness my body feels.
 The same idea can be applied to labor contractions.
-In class, the expectant mother is faced with some challenging yoga poses and is asked to use her breath as a comfort technique.
-When it comes time for labor, the yoga mama has already established a correlation between breathing and relaxation, and can move more easily through the sensations.
+In class, the expectant person is faced with some challenging yoga poses and is asked to use their breath as a comfort technique.
+When it comes time for labor, the yoga student has already established a correlation between breathing and relaxation, and can move more easily through the sensations.

 Second, yoga movements, breathing, and chanting may increase circulating endorphins and serotonin, “raising the threshold of mind-body relationship to pain.”

-When endorphins are released into the blood stream, not only does one experience a “natural high,” but discomfort is not perceived as intensely and the threshold of pain is pushed higher.
+When endorphins are released into the bloodstream, not only does one experience a “natural high,” but discomfort is not perceived as intensely, and the threshold of pain is pushed higher.
 A few years ago, I attended the birth of my friend Liz’s second child.
 She described the endorphin rush of labor as follows: “I was in such a bizarre zone of pain and power and determination and anticipation.
-From that point on I was on a level that I can only compare to a psychedelic drug experience. *I feel funny using that analogy, and I apologize if it’s not appropriate, but I have been searching for a way to describe how I felt, and that is truly the only thing that compares.*” Liz was literally “breathing through the pain” and was letting her body’s natural pain response take her to a new level of consciousness—- a technique often explored through the “mock contraction” exercise in prenatal yoga classes.
+From that point on I was on a level that I can only compare to a psychedelic drug experience.
+I feel funny using that analogy, and I apologize if it’s not appropriate, but I have been searching for a way to describe how I felt, and that is truly the only thing that compares.”
+Liz was literally breathing through the pain and letting her body’s natural pain response take her to a new level of consciousness.
+A technique often explored through the “mock contraction” exercise in prenatal yoga classes.